E3SM-Project/HICCUP/README.txt

 PLOTTING THE OUTPUT INITIAL CONDITION FILE(S)

-A plotting script is also included (plot.sanity_check.py), but it requires PyNGL to be installed in the python environment.
+A plotting script is also included (plot.sanity_check.py), but it requires PyNGL (https://www.pyngl.ucar.edu/)to be installed in the python environment.
 This was done becase PyNGL has excellent support for plotting data on unstructured grids.
-In the future we hope to add another plotting script that uses MatPlotLib.
+In the future we may add a plotting script for MatPlotLib.

 --------------------------------------------------------------------------------